rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 between 0 and 3000), where a higher number represents a better player.
 For reference, the current chess world champion has an Elo rating of 2870, while a beginner generally has a rating of around 1000.
-With every game played, the ratings of both players is updated based upon who won and who was expected to win.
+With every game played, the ratings of both players are updated based upon who won and who was expected to win.
 For example, if a 2000-rated player wins against a 500-rated player, this win was expected (as the winner is rated so much higher than the loser), and so the winner gains few-to-no points and the loser loses few-to-no points.
 If